• Skip to primary navigation

 To build a 24V Battery Charger Circuit for Lead Acid Batteries with IC LM317 following steps for connections are mentioned below:

-• Assemble all the components as mentioned in the above circuit diagram.
+• Place all parts as shown in circuit diagram.

-• Connect the negative of 24V lead acid battery to GND.
+• Negative of battery go to GND.

 Conclusion: